Pay a Bill

 In adults, lead poisoning can damage the brain and nervous system, the stomach, and the kidneys.
 It can also cause high blood pressure and other health problems.

-poisoning can occur at any age, but children are most likely to be affected by high lead levels.
-Children at highest risk include
+Lead poisoning can occur at any age, but children are most likely to be affected by high lead levels.
+Higher lead levels can be found in:

 In children, symptoms can include: